 I’ve competed with WWE a number of times in my career, opportunities that I had when I was younger.
 When I started training in wrestling, I already had a full-time job and I was already going to school, so those were my priorities.
 With Jeff (Hardy) and Shannon (Moore) and all the rest of the guys, their only priority was wrestling.
 So a lot of decisions that they made went straight to wrestling.
 I didn’t do that because I had bills to pay; if I had it to do all over again I might have moved back in with my parents and gone all out with wrestling.
 But I wasn’t brought up that way.

-At the beginning with wrestling, I was looking at it as something cool to do, and maybe I make it to the WWE one day, but I didn’t put everything into it like I should have when I was single.
+At the beginning of wrestling, I was looking at it as something cool to do, and maybe I make it to the WWE one day, but I didn’t put everything into it like I should have when I was single.
 It just caught up with me.
 All the other guys did was wrestling, they didn’t have the responsibility.
-They had the side jobs and all, but they would still live with their parents so they didn’t have any true responsibilities as I did.
+They had side jobs and all, but they would still live with their parents so they didn’t have any true responsibilities as I did.
 So looking back, my priorities were in the wrong place at the time, but in actuality, they were in the right place.

 Up and coming wrestlers, I would say to take the risks while you are young to make it pay off for you because the older you get the more responsibilities you get, and it’s hard to just go all out in pro wrestling, and that’s what you need to make it in this sport.